HandsOnDataViz/book/find/ct/README.md

-# Connecticut Open Data
+# Connecticut Open Data and Boundaries
-*By [Jack Dougherty](../../introduction/who.md), last updated Feb 5, 2017*
+*By [Jack Dougherty](../../introduction/who.md), last updated March 4, 2017*

-Since this book was created in Hartford, Connecticut, we include state and municipal open data repositories for the benefit of local readers:
+Since this book was created in Hartford, Connecticut, we include state and municipal open data repositories and boundary files.

 **Connecticut Open Data** (http://data.ct.gov), the official portal for state government agencies, is hosted on the Socrata platform, which offers built-in data visualization tools and APIs.
 See also how to create a [filtered point map with Socrata](../../map/socrata/index.html) in this book.